unicornlang/unicorn/README.md

 ```

 # Structure Methods
 Methods can now be placed in structures to cognitively align your function names with code files.
-Note that the `*` is used to expose something to other packages in your application.
+Note that the `*` is used to expose something to other modules in your application.

 ```go
 import "stdio"